PROF. PAUL H. YANCEY -- MARINE BIOLOGY COURSE

 VI.
 HUMANS & OCEANS: examination of the impact of human activity on marine habitats and life.

-Studying zonation in the rocky intertidal
+Studying rocky intertidal zonation (2013)

 THE FIELD TRIP

-The field trip includes a half-day collecting trip on the UW research ship, trips to rocky, sandy and muddy intertidal sites, rowing to kelp-bed study sites, net collection of plankton in the day and night (with bioluminescence), laboratory studies on organism adaptations, and individual projects.
+The field trip includes a day-long collecting trip on the UW research ship, trips to rocky, sandy and muddy intertidal sites, rowing to kelp-bed study sites, net collection of plankton in the day and night (with bioluminescence), laboratory studies on organism adaptations, and individual projects.

-(2000) On the ferry approaching Friday Harbor, San Juan Island (Puget Sound)
+(2000) On the ferry approaching Friday Harbor,

-(2005) Studying a mudflat (False Bay)
+(2012) At a rocky point near a mudflat (False Bay)

-(2004) Sinking into
+(2013) Sinking into

 the mudflat while examining animals

-Friday Harbor Lab's research boat
+(2012) Aboard the Centennial, University of Washington-Friday Harbor Lab's research boat

 (2002) Anna helping the skipper bring in the

-trawl catch on the Nugget
+trawl catch

 (2004) Investigating beach detritus